Rushhaabhhh/HONEST-RL-Calibrator/README.md

 > confidence prior, and the legacy `<hindsight>` tag — so the legacy
 > hindsight reward channel actually fires when GRPO starts.
 See
 > [`docs/SELF_LEARNING.md` §2.6](docs/SELF_LEARNING.md#26-bringing-tiny-models-on-line--calibration-sft-warmup)
-> for the full design and what to expect from the metrics.
+> for the full SFT design and the metric expectations.

-Override per run via `--model-preset` and `--colab-profile {t4,l4,a100}`.
-The Colab profile installs hardware safety caps (clipping G, `max_completion_length`, `lora_r`, etc.) but never raises risky values.
-For the 0.5B / 1B presets on T4, override `--gradient-accumulation-steps 4`
+For the 0.5 B / 1 B presets on T4, override
-explicitly — the T4 cap minimum (16) is sized for Phi-4-mini-3.8B and
+`--gradient-accumulation-steps 4` explicitly — the T4 cap minimum
-makes smaller models train 4× slower than necessary.
+(16) is sized for Phi-4-mini-3.8 B and makes smaller models train ~4× slower than necessary.

 ---